540/CleanCode/src/LawOfDemeter/Readme.md

 }
 ```

 Why?
-Becouse we are accesing to a property of a class from another class that is not immediate.
+Because we are accesing to a property of a class from another class that is not immediate.

-¿¿You can fix it??
+Can you fix it??